Senior School SEND Inclusion Policy

 • Access to some specialist services and external support agencies is available to provide advice and training to the school in meeting the needs of particular pupils.

-• For identified pupils, SEND support should take the form of a graduated approach in line with the requirements of the SEND Code of Practice.
+• For identified pupils, SEND support takes the form of a graduated approach in line with the SEND Code of Practice.

 • All pupils in Year 7 are assessed to provide a baseline for tracking their progress from Year 7 to Year 11 and to determine whether any additional testing needs to take place to identify specific learning or processing difficulties.